Posts

 Image

 2010 Dirs.
-Jen & Sylvia Soska Four friends set out on an errand and end up in a fight for their lives when they discover the body of a dead hooker in the trunk of their car.
+Jen & Sylvia Soska Four friends set out on an errand and end up in a fight for their lives when they discover the body of a prostitute in the trunk of their car.
 The ragtag group must put aside their differences to dispose of the body and evade attempts on their lives by shadowy underworld figures, corrupt police, a sleazy motel manager, chainsaw wielding triads, and a brutal serial killer.
-Energetic, oddball and effortlessly cool, the tantalizingly titled Dead Hooker In A Trunk is one of a few current films boasting impossibly exploitative titles that hark back to sleazy grindhouse flicks of the past.
-But can it live up to the promise of that title?
+Energetic, oddball and effortlessly cool, the luridly titled Dead Hooker In A Trunk is one of a few current films boasting exploitative monikers that hark back to sleazy grindhouse flicks of the past.
 Unfolding as a love letter to exploitation movies, the feature debut from Canadian twin sisters Jen and Sylvia Soska is an anarchic and eccentric road movie that subverts expectations and doesn’t stop for breath until its surprisingly poignant ending.
-That it has an unexpectedly big heart, and is a statement abou
+That it has an unexpectedly big heart, and is a statement about the dynamics and importance of friendship, is an added bonus.
+A...

 Sweatshop